azat-co/aws-intro/labs/02-hello-world.md

 ---

 Developers can also use nvm to install Node (and add the paths to the user profile for Amazon Linux - ec2-user; for Ubuntu, it's ubuntu).
-This is advantageous because you can run multiple versions of Node as the same time.
+This is advantageous because you can run multiple versions of Node at the same time.

 ```
 #!/bin/bash